sucofunk/SUCOFUNKey/doc/manual.md

     Double an cell.
 This makes a copy of the cell you hit DBL on.
 Move the cursor to the copy detination and hit DBL again.
     If you hit DBL twice, a copy of the current active cell will be added to the cell right beside it - if it is empty.

+    SNI
+    Snippets.
+Can be saved to one of the 14 white keys of the keyboard from a selection.
+Free slots will light up on the keyboard.
+    When entering the SNI mode while the cursor is within a snippet, you can use PLAY to listen only to the snippet or delete it by deselecting the lighting white key again.

     SND
     Sound has two Options.
-It can be used as a Parameter change for playing samples (Volume and Panning) and as a Note off to stop the currently playing sample.
+It can be used as a Parameter change for playing samples (Volume, Panning and fine grained Pitch) and as a Note off to stop the currently playing sample.
     Hit it once, it's a parameter change, hit it again, it becomes a Note Off (Sample only, not a Midi Note off).

     INS
     Adds a MIDI Out message.
 You can adjust the MIDI parameters Velocity, Channel and Note with ENCODERS1..3.
     To send a corresponding Note Off, you need to send the exact same Note/Channel combination with a Velocity of zero.
 If the velocity is zero, it will be marked with a red X on the grid.

+    REV
+    Reverse changes the playback direction of a sample.
+Can be used with parameter changes to change the playback direction while playing a sample.

     CLS
+    Clear Selection -> when used on a selection
-    Clear Song -> removes everything from the current song.
+    Clear Song -> removes everything from the current sketch.
+Affects, when no selection is active.
 You need to confirm that operation with a second hit on CLS.

 Playback behavior

     PLAY    Play song
-    PLAY    Stop playback (when playing) and start next playback at cursor position STOP    Stop playback and start next playback from the beginning
+    PLAY    Stop playback (when playing) and start next playback at the beginning of the sheet the cursor is located on STOP    Stop playback and start next playback from the beginning

 Auto Save behavior